 You can find a lot of cheap art at estate sales.
 Even if they’re not something you’d want to hang on your wall, think outside the box – and use the frame.
 Frames can be spray-painted for a customized look.
 Stick a chalkboard inside for seating charts, vintage cocktail menus, and more.

 While doilies by themselves have a tendency to look hokey, when they’re sewn together, they make gorgeous table runners.
 Find vintage doilies at estate sales.
 Then enlist a few of your best seamstress friends to create runners for your dinner tables.
 A cheap DIY way to add instant vintage style!

-Milk glass and Fenton are all over estate sales and can be incorporated into your vintage wedding.
-There’s always a lot of glass at estate sales, so you can usually find it at a fair price.
-Consider a vintage lemonade set, like the one pictured below for summer weddings for a cute touch.
+Milk glass is all over estate sales and can be incorporated into your vintage wedding.
+Green milk glass called jadeite would look gorgeous in a spring wedding against white and pastel colors.
+There’s a glut of glass at estate sales, so you can find it at a fair price.
+However, jadeite can be more expensive depending on the piece.
+Generic jadeite saucers and dishes don’t usually run too high.

 8. Vintage Teacup Candles

 Teacups are easy to find at estate sales and can be used as part of your vintage decor.
 We loved this easy tutorial on how to make candles out of estate sale teacups – adding instant romance!

 9. Teacup Flower Centerpieces

 Vintage teacups are cute year-round, but especially during springtime.
 Simply fill some china teacups with fresh flowers for a sweet look.

 10. Teacup Candelabra